code-423n4/2023-08-chainlink/README.md

 - Can the contract be bricked?

 ## Scoping Details

 ```
-- If you have a public code repo, please share it here:  https://github.com/smartcontractkit/staking
+- If you have a public code repo, please share it here:  NA
-- How many contracts are in scope?:   20
+- How many contracts are in scope?:   10
-- Total SLoC for these contracts?:  2297
+- Total SLoC for these contracts?:  2538
-- How many external imports are there?: 15
+- How many external imports are there?: 8.
+This is the number of external libraries used and the number of external contracts that Staking V0.2 contracts interact with
 - How many separate interfaces and struct definitions are there for the contracts within scope?:  10 interfaces 20 structs
 - Does most of your code generally use composition or inheritance?:  Inheritance
-- How many external calls?:   15
+- How many external calls?:   2.
+Staking V0.2 makes external calls to the LINKToken and the Chainlink price feed oracles
 - What is the overall line coverage percentage provided by your tests?: 100%
-- Is this an upgrade of an existing system?: False
+- Is this an upgrade of an existing system?: Yes.
+This is the second iteration of Chainlink's staking protocol
-- Check all that apply (e.g. timelock, NFT, AMM, ERC20, rollups, etc.): Timelock function, ERC-20 Token
+- Check all that apply (e.g. timelock, NFT, AMM, ERC20, rollups, etc.): Timelock, ERC-20 Token, Chainlink Price Feeds
-- Is there a need to understand a separate part of the codebase / get context in order to audit this part of the protocol?:  False
+- Is there a need to understand a separate part of the codebase / get context in order to audit this part of the protocol?:  Yes
-- Please describe required context: n/a
+- Please describe required context: You may need to understand how Chainlink price feeds work in order to understand how the `PriceFeedAlertsController` detects feed downtime.
+Today Chainlink DONs write an updated price on-chain every 30s along with a timestamp of when this price was updated.
+These values can then be read by calling the feed's `getLatestRoundData` function.
+The `PriceFeedAlertsController` calls this function to retrieve the time the feed was last updated and compares it against the current `block.timestamp` to determine if the feed has been down for longer than the configured alertable threshold.
-- Does it use an oracle?:  Chainlink
+- Does it use an oracle?:  No
-- Describe any novel or unique curve logic or mathematical models your code uses: None that are unique.
-The code does use some math for calculating staking rewards and withdrawal penalties.
+- Describe any novel or unique curve logic or mathematical models your code uses: The `RewardVault` calculates staker rewards by implementing the widely used reward-per-token model implemented by other staker protocols.
+A more detailed explanation of this can be found in the Staking Reward Calculations document.
-- Is this either a fork of or an alternate implementation of another project?:   False
+- Is this either a fork of or an alternate implementation of another project?:   No
-- Does it use a side-chain?: False
+- Does it use a side-chain?: No
 - Describe any specific areas you would like addressed:
+  - Reward calculation and distribution logic in the `RewardVault`
+  - Upgradability patterns

 ### Staking access controls
 1. Is all access control sound?
 2. Can addresses other than the contract admin access admin-only functions?
 This includes setting pool configuration, adding and removing operators, pausing, and others.